 Courses are held in English.

-Students from EU and EEA countries only pay the semester contribution; they do not need to pay tuition fees for their first Master's degree at Heidelberg University.
+Students from EU and EEA countries only pay the semester contribution.

-The tuition fee for international students from non-EU/EEA countries is 1,500 EUR per semester plus the semester contribution: https://www.uni-heidelberg.de/en/study/management-studies/tuition-fees/.
+The tuition fee for international students from non-EU/EEA countries is 1,500 EUR per semester plus the semester contribution.
+The tuition fee ordinance is currently under review for elimination by the federal state.

-Students of this programme engage with historical, social and current political and economic developments and events as well as natural processes in the countries of South Asia: Afghanistan, Bangladesh, Bhutan, India, the Maldives, Nepal, Pakistan, and Sri Lanka.
+Students can choose from a large selection of classes to support a research-oriented programme that engages with historical, social, and current political and economic developments and events as well as geography and environment in the countries of South Asia: Afghanistan, Bangladesh, Bhutan, India, the Maldives, Nepal, Pakistan, and Sri Lanka.

 - Political Science